DiRAC-Training/FM005-Code-scaling/_episodes/00-introduction-to-job-scheduling.md

 It's best if your requests accurately reflect your job's requirements.
-We'll talk more about how to make sure that you're using resources effectively in a later episode of this lesson.
+We'll talk more about how to make sure that you're using resources effectively in a later topic of this module.

 > ## Job environment variables
 >